Coast Daylight: Southern Pacific

-In 1949 the Noon Daylight was replaced by the overnight Starlight using the same equipment.
-In 1956 coaches from the Starlight were added to the all-Pullman Lark and the Starlight was discontinued in 1957.
+On October 2, 1949, the Noon Daylight was replaced by the overnight Starlight using the same equipment.
+The Morning Daylight reverted to the Coast Daylight name.
+The Coast Daylight ran behind steam until January 7, 1955, long after most streamliners had changed to diesel.
+In 1956 coaches from the Starlight were added to the all-Pullman Lark; the Starlight was discontinued in 1957.
 Amtrak later revived the name for its Los Angeles to Seattle service known as the Coast Starlight.